Differential Pair Impedance: Using a Calculator to Design Your PCB

 One drawback of many online differential impedance calculators is that they do not allow you to calculate the impedance as a function of frequency.
 Some RF calculators only perform calculations at a specific frequency, usually 2.4 GHz, or they force you to specify a single frequency of your choice.
 The differential pair impedance and its S-parameters are frequency-dependent due to dispersion (as mentioned above) and due to the effect of a load component on input impedance in moderately long traces.
 All the differential pair impedance calculators I've seen online do not take these facts into account; they are simply calculating the impedance of an isolated differential pair.

-For impedance matching, the input impedance is important as this is the impedance seen by a signal as it enters the differential pair.
+For complex impedance matching, the input impedance is important as this is the impedance seen by a signal as it enters the differential pair.
 In the frequency domain, the input impedance spectrum has a minimum at mid-range frequencies due to resonance and then increases both at lower and higher frequencies.
 In the time-domain, there is a minimum at a particular oscillation period/rise time, followed by a monotonic impedance rise as the signal period/rise time increases up to the round-trip delay time.
 This is where powerful design software and excellent simulation tools become important.

 Control Differential Pair Impedance with an Integrated Field Solver

 When your routing tools are built on top of an integrated field solver, you'll be able to define a single-ended or differential impedance profile for your traces.
-You'll also be able to check your differential pair routing against your impedance tolerances as you create your layout.
-You won't have to manually calculate trace dimensions or spacing; these are determined as a function of frequency as you create your PCB stackup.
+You'll also be able to check your differential pair routing against your complex impedance tolerances as you create your layout.
+You won't have to manually calculate trace dimensions or spacing; these are determined as a function of frequency as you create your circuit board stackup.

 A great piece of PCB layout software like Altium Designer makes it easy to layout differential pairs in your next high-speed or high-frequency design.
-The ActiveRoute tool, xSignals tool, and integrated field solver can help you easily route differential pairs with controlled differential impedance.
+The ActiveRoute tool, xSignals tool, and integrated field solver can help you easily route differential pairs with controlled impedance.
 You'll have the tools you need to analyze and prevent signal problems that can arise due to impedance mismatch.
 Talk to an Altium Designer expert today if you’re interested in learning more about Altium Designer.